 Large yachts can be accommodated here, but the outer berths can be subject to wash making them potentially uncomfortable.

-All the usual facilities are available with water and electricity on the pontoons and showers and launderette ashore.
+All the usual facilities are available with water and electricity (included in the berthing fee) on the pontoons and showers and launderette ashore.
 The fuel berth at the southern entrance to this Marina is open from 9 AM to 5:45 PM in the summer, but closes at 2:45 PM in the winter months.
 Good attention to fendering will be necessary as this area is subject to surge and wash.
-Berthing fees (2014) are around £3.05 per metre per day in the season with a minimum charge of £24.40; short stays £1.38 per metre with a minimum charge of £10 but free if taking on fuel.
+Berthing fees (2016) are around £3.10 per metre per day in the season with a minimum charge of £24.80; short stays £1.38 per metre with a minimum charge of £10 but free if taking on fuel.
 Berthing charges run mid-day to mid-day.
+Wifi is available and the first four hours is included in the mooring fee.

 Caution.
 If you see a large blue boat attached to the outer end of the Gosport Fuel Jetty (that long curving arm encompassing the The Gosport Marina and the RNSA Pontoons) it will have mooring lines stretching to the No1 Dolphin (Dir.WRG.2m1M & 2F.R(vert))right across the entrance.
 If entering the Gosport Marina you need to pass to the west of that dolphin and the next one just to the north of it.
 The berth that the blue ship (the Cambrian) is moored to is known locally as the Oil Fuel Jetty (OFJ) and will have divers on it from time to time this spring and early summer so keep an ear and eye out for that as well.